GovernmentPlates/indico-presentations/PITCHME.md

 # 2014 - 2017: Indico reborn

 - ZODB was replaced with SQLAlchemy + PostgreSQL
+  - Running ZODB & Postgres in parallel for a while
+  - Storing users in Postgres and events in ZODB
 - Replaced the old templating engine with Jinja2
 - Rewrote 98% of the Python codebase